wein.plus

 Mash fermentation

 This fermentation technique is the oldest and still the most common method for making red wine.
 The grapes are usually destemmed first in order to separate them from the grape skins.
 The berries are crushed so that their juice can escape.
-In southern countries, stomping with bare feet is still used to gently break open the berries.
+In southern countries, stomping with bare feet is still common to gently break open the berries.
 This mixture of juice and pulp is called mash.

 Yeasts